sgnl/reign-in-datum/readme.md

 - accepts two arugments `city` and `data`
 - should return the variance of rainfall for the `city` found in `data`.

-Create helper function(s) to return a data structure that's better for you to work with.
+### Create helper function(s)
+- return a data structure that's better for you to work with.

-## Requirements
+### Requirements
-- write additional test for any helper functions you've created
+- write additional tests for any helper functions you've created

+### Caveats
+- you will not need to read in the `data/weather.json` file.
+The data will be given to you via function parameters

 ## References
 - [How to calculate a mean value](http://www.mathsisfun.com/mean.html)